nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/help-protect-your-exchange-environment-with-microsoft-sentinel/ba-p/3872527
 https://github.com/nlepagnez/ESI-PublicContent/tree/main

 ## Deploy Mandatory Connector : Exchange Security Insights On-Premise Collector

 1. Go to Data connectors in the configuration section
 2. Select Exchange Security Insights On-Premise Collector
 3. Click on Open connector page

 ![alt text](https://github.com/nlepagnez/ESI-PublicContent/blob/main/Documentations/Images/Image03.png "Connector Deployment")

 ### Prerequisites

 To integrate with Exchange Security Insights On-Premise Collector make sure you have:

 ✅ **Workspace:** read and write permissions are required

 ✅ **Keys:** read permissions to shared keys for the workspace are required.
 See the documentation to learn more about workspace keys

  ℹ️ Service Account with Organization Management role: The service Account that launch the script as scheduled task needs to be Organization Management to be able to retrieve all the needed security Information.

 ### Configuration

 #### Parser deployment

 **(When using Microsoft Exchange Security Solution, Parsers are automatically deployed)**
 NOTE: This data connector depends on a parser based on a Kusto Function to work as expected.
 Follow the steps for each Parser to create the Kusto Functions alias : ExchangeConfiguration and ExchangeEnvironmentList

 *Manual Parsers deployment (to review)*
 *Section to complete*

 #### Script Deployment

 Option 0 is necessary for the Workbook :
-- Microsoft Exchange Security Review
+* Microsoft Exchange Security Review
-- Microsoft Exchange Least Privilege with RBAC
+* Microsoft Exchange Least Privilege with RBAC

 Install the ESI Collector Script on a server with Exchange Admin PowerShell console This is the script that will collect Exchange Information to push content in Microsoft Sentinel.

 **Download the latest version of ESI Collector**
-The latest version can be found here : https://aka.ms/ESI-ExchangeCollector-Script Choose CollectExchSecIns.zip (This is the latest version of the script)
+The latest version can be found here : <https://aka.ms/ESI-ExchangeCollector-Script>
+Choose CollectExchSecIns.zip (This is the latest version of the script)

 **On the serveur that will run the collect**
-*Remember that the server needs to have Exchange PowerShell Cmdlets* Remember that the
+*Remember that the server needs to have Exchange PowerShell Cmdlets* Remember to :

 1. **Copy and unzip** the file CollectExchSecIns.zip
 2. **Unblock** the PS1 Scripts
    1. Click right on each PS1 Script and go to Properties tab.